sveronneau/gcp-mig-lb/README.md

   * Open your browser http://frontend_public_ip
   * Hit refresh and you'll see that you are going randomly to your Apache servers

+# What does the Terraform script do?
+From the custom image, a template will be created and from that, we can create a managed instance group.
+This will deploy 3 identical instances based on our baked image.
+It will also inject metadata that will create a static web page that contains the server’s name, internal and external IP.
+Create a Firewall rule that will allow HTTP traffic to come to that group.
+This is useful if we want it all to reach our servers.
+Create a front-end and back-end service fronted by a load balancer and forwarding rules.

 # Testing Auto-Healing
 You can easily see this in action by going into (Compute Engine / Instance groups / apache-rmig ) and select one of the instance and delete it.
 You'll see a new one taking its place automatically.